 Guppies are one the easiest fish to breed.
-However, if you want to successfully raise fry (baby guppies), you have to know how do guppies breed, when the female is due, and the steps to take right before and after she gives birth (guppies are livebearers).
+However, if you want to successfully raise fry (baby guppies), you have to know: “How do guppies breed?”, “How to tell when female guppy is ready to give birth?”, and the steps to take right before and after she gives birth (guppies are livebearers).

 How Do Guppies Mate